The sound of breaking glass – it’s something probably no one wants to hear, least of all if you are a glazier.

 Why choose us for your cover?

-- Whether your work is domestic, commercial or a mixture of both, we are able to find the cover to suit your business needs
+- Whether your work is domestic, commercial or a mixture of both, we are able to find the cover to suit thesebusiness needs

 - In addition to any liability cover, we are also able to arrange cover for your tools and materials

-- We have been in the business of arranging and servicing the insurance needs of small businesses such as yours for the past 25 years and more
+- We have been in the business of arranging and servicing the insurance needs of small businesses such as yours for more than 25 years.

 - Policy excesses may be as low as just £100